Assessment

 What is the CO₂ tolerance test?

-A CO₂ tolerance test measures how comfortably your nervous system tolerates rising carbon dioxide during a controlled slow exhale.
+A CO2 tolerance test measures how comfortably your nervous system tolerates rising carbon dioxide during a controlled slow exhale.
 The score is the number of seconds you can sustain a soft, relaxed exhale before the urge to inhale wins.
 Higher numbers reflect lower chemoreflex sensitivity and better breath control — both linked to calmer baseline physiology and stronger aerobic efficiency.
+You can take the CO2 tolerance test online above; no signup is required.

 Is the CO₂ tolerance test the same as the BOLT test?